Jason Rucker, PT, Ph.D.

 As co-director of the Georgia Holland Health Exercise and Aging Laboratory, Rucker has been involved in a number of projects investigating the cognitive and functional effects of diabetes, as well as the effects of exercise and physical activity on diabetic peripheral neuropathy.
 In particular, he is interested in examining higher-level cognitive processes, such as the ability to multitask, and aims to discover how these processes may influence walking, functional ability, fall risk, and disability in those with diabetes and other chronic diseases.

-He has also contributed to several projects investigating exercise in individuals with diabetic neuropathy and the use of a neuromuscular stimulation device to improve gait in people with stroke.
+He has contributed to several projects investigating exercise in individuals with diabetic neuropathy and the use of a neuromuscular stimulation device to improve gait in people with stroke.

 Rucker is also a founding member of the Leveraging Education and Research in Physical Therapy laboratory.
 He is interested in exploring the use of simulation and integrated clinical experiences to maximize outcomes in physical therapy education.